VendelinSlezak/BleskOS/README.md

 ![VirtualBox_BleskOS_28_09_2023_16_46_49](https://github.com/VendelinSlezak/BleskOS/assets/43180618/7a25508d-fbed-4af2-addc-0f79a15a9f7d)

+## What is new

+Here is info about most important improvements in several last updates.

+**Update 2**
+- ext2 read-only driver
+- Support for Extended Boot Record and Global Partition Table
+- Graphic Editor shows dimensions of image
+- System board and System log can be partially controlled by mouse

+**Update 1**
+- First version of BleskOS rewritten from assembly to C

 ## How to try BleskOS

 You can download image of last version here on github.
 Then you have two options: